SteeltoeOSS/Documentation/api/v3/security/mtls.md

 ### Securing Endpoints

-In order to use identity certificates for authorization in a service application, services need to be configured and activated and polices need to be applied.
+In order to use identity certificates for authorization in a service application, services need to be configured and activated and policies need to be applied.

 #### Adding and using services